Tableau Online tips: Extracts, live connections & cloud data

 Publishing a data source to Tableau Online also captures any metadata you’ve built in Tableau Desktop.
-If you created new calculated fields, groups, sets, or hierarchies in the data pane of your workbook, all these modifications will be reflected in the data source published to Tableau Online.
-We’ve found this helpful in curating easy-to-use data sources for organizations.
+If you created new calculated fields, groups, sets or hierarchies in the data pane of your workbook, all these modifications will be reflected in the data source published to Tableau Online.
+We’ve found this helpful in curating easy-to-use data sources for organisations.

 Say you have a cloud-hosted Amazon Redshift database with one main account, but you want all your users to have access to the database for use in Tableau.
 You’ll want to publish the data source to Tableau Online with your Redshift login credentials embedded.

 1. First create a new connection to the data source in Tableau Desktop.

 2. Choose the data you want to bring into Tableau.

 3. Sign into Tableau Online in the Server menu, using the address online.tableau.com.

 4. In the same menu, publish the data source.

 5. Choose the project in which you want the data source to live.
 You can also add a name, tags, permissions and authentication.
 In this case, I’m going to choose embedded credentials so my users won’t need to enter credentials every time they use the connection.